Exhibition opportunity for naturetech innovators!

 The Sustainable Farming Incentive (SFI) will pay farmers to adopt and maintain sustainable farming practices that can protect and improve the environment.

-Farmers would be paid for measures on their land that help address their direct environmental impacts.
+Farmers are paid for actions on their land that help address their direct environmental impacts.
 These could include nutrient management, pest control, soil improvement, cover crops or planting wildflower margins to encourage sustainable farming.

-There are eight SFI standards planned for 2023 (SFI 2023) in addition to an annual health and welfare review by a Vet.
+There are 23 SFI actions across 8 areas in addition to an annual health and welfare review by a Vet.

 More information on Sustainable Farming Incentive.